So Sad So Sexy

-So Sad So Sexy is the fourth studio album by Swedish singer Lykke Li, released on 8 June 2018 by RCA.
+So Sad So Sexy (stylized in all lowercase) is the fourth studio album by Swedish singer Lykke Li, released on 8 June 2018 by RCA.
 The album was preceded by the release of the singles "Deep End", "Hard Rain", "Utopia", "Sex Money Feelings Die" and "Two Nights" featuring Aminé.
 Ilsey Juber co-wrote the majority of the album, which is musically influenced by trap.
 Malay served as an executive producer, with further production by Li's then-husband Jeff Bhasker, T-Minus, DJ Dahi, Illangelo, Emile Haynie, Jonny Coffer, Kid Harpoon and Rostam Batmanglij, among others.

 Release and promotion

 Lykke Li announced So Sad So Sexy on 19 April alongside the release of the first two singles from the record, "Deep End" and "Hard Rain".
 She released the third single "Utopia" on Mother's Day with an intimate video directed by Clara Cullen.
 On 29 May, she released two more singles, "Sex Money Feelings Die" and "Two Nights" featuring Aminé.
 On 10 April, Li shared a trailer for the album featuring a snippet of the title track, which Clash called a "silken pop groove that display[s] Lykke at her effortless best".
 Under the Radar called the 90-second album trailer "mysterious" and noted Li appearing in different settings wearing various outfits.

 Li played various European and North American festivals including the Osheaga Festival in support of the album in mid-2018.